Click on the title to expand the page for

 In Proceedings of the 32nd Meeting of the Berkeley Linguistic Society.
 Berkeley: Berkeley Linguistics Society.
 2006.

-Gapping (e.g. John likes caviar, and Mary beans
+Gapping (e.g. John likes caviar, and Mary beans), and argue

 that such an analysis makes better predictions than one on which